-What if a publisher is consistently late (months) saying they have cash flow problems and will pay when they can?
+What if a publisher is consistently late (months), saying they have cash-flow problems and will pay when they can?
 Shouldn’t authors be able to count on getting paid the amount and on the date stated in their contract?

-Is this common and is there anything that can be done or said regarding what seems to be a breach of contract?
+Is this common, and is there anything that can be done or said regarding what seems to be a breach of contract?

 This is an excellent series of questions.
-The full non-answer is “It depends.”
-Generally publishers are very good about making the payments according to contracted schedules.
+The full nonanswer is, “It depends.”
+Generally, publishers are very good about making the payments according to contracted schedules.
 The above situation is much more dire and is a good reason to have an agent who knows how and who to talk to inside the publishing house.
-There are ways to approach the situation that gets results, just remember, “Don’t Burn a Bridge.”
+There are ways to approach the situation that gets results.
+Just remember, “Don’t Burn a Bridge.”

 It’s in the Mail

-Also note that some organizations write checks on Fridays.
-And if they missed their post office cut off, the check won’t be mailed till the next Monday.
+Also note that some organizations issue checks only on a specific day of the week (like Friday).
+If mailing, and they missed their post office cut off, the check won’t go out until the next Monday.
 Then it depends on the speed of the mail service in your area.
-There have literally been times too many to count where a client has called me impatiently awaiting their check…and the check arrived the next day.
+There have literally been times too many to count in which a client has called me impatiently awaiting their check–and the check arrived the next day.
 Please remember to consider holidays and mail travel times when marking your calendar.

-Your Work is Not Yet Finished
+Your Work Is Not Yet Finished

 And here is a PDF of the actual Joan Collins contract.

-The Editor Forgot to do the Paperwork
+The Editor Forgot to Do the Paperwork

-Your Publisher May be Cash Poor
+Your Publisher May Be Cash Poor